-Many wonderful Australian men didn’t go to war.
-Most of them wanted to join their brothers and mates.
+In fact, many wonderful Australian men didn’t go to war.
+Most of them wanted to join their brothers and their mates.
 They, too, would have liked to serve their country, to be brave and perhaps to have an adventure.

 Instead, they stayed home and worked hard.
 They farmed to feed servicemen and civilians.
 They manufactured essential goods and kept the country running.
 They made armaments and uniforms and boots and heavy machinery.

-My father, Keith Stone, was one of the men who didn’t go to war.
-He didn’t make his fortune.
-He didn’t receive any medals, not even a service medal.
+My father, Keith Stone, didn’t go to war.
+He didn’t make his fortune and received no medals, not even a service medal.
 He didn’t get deferred pay or a war-service home or a hand-up to get a university education or a new trade.

 Instead, my Dad received a white feather in his letterbox.

-‘You’re no good to us,’ they said.
+‘You’re no good to us,’ they said at the recruitment office.
 ‘You’ve got flat feet.
 You can’t march like a soldier.
 You wear spectacles, so you can’t be an airman.
 Or a sailor.’

 My father went back to his job making cardboard boxes.
 His father had made boxes during WW I. By the outbreak of WW II my grandfather was almost eighty, too frail to work.
 Soon my father was the only man left in the factory.
 Women had been recruited to replace the men who’d gone to war.